fd-rey/TFG/README.md

 Enter into the minikube node shell:
 `minikube ssh`

-Check if there is the /mnt/data dir, if not create it
+Check if there is the /data/experimet1 dir exists, if not create it `sudo mkdir /data/experiment1`

+Exit minikube shell: `exit`

+Mount a local path pointing to minikube vm /data/experiment1

+`mkdir results`

+`minikube mount results:/data/experiment1`

-In second terminal:
+In a second terminal:

 Create persistent volume resource